 By Mark Ellis & Michael Ashcraft, Special to ASSIST News Service

-About the writer: Mark Ellis is a senior correspondent for ASSIST News Service and also the founder of www.Godreports.com , a website that shares stories, testimonies and videos from the church around the world.
+About the writers: Mark Ellis is senior correspondent for the ASSIST News Service (www.assistnews.net), and also founder of www.GodReports.com, a website that shares stories, testimonies and videos from the church around the world.
 He is also co-host for “Windows on the World” with ANS founder, Dan Wooding, on the Holy Spirit Broadcasting Network (http://hsbn.tv).
 Michael Ashcraft is a teacher at the Lighthouse Christian Academy in Santa Monica, California.

-** You may use this or any of our stories with attribution to the ASSIST News Service (www.assistnews.net)
+** You may republish his or any of our ANS stories with attribution to the ASSIST News Service (www.assistnews.net).